My mind started up again.

 I think many of us struggle with these feelings especially as an Enneagram 1.
 Our inner critic speaks loudly in our minds questioning everything we say and do.

 Friend, if this describes you, I want to encourage you today from a fellow Enneagram 1, Holley Gerth.
-We talk about her new book, *The Powerful Purpose of Introverts: Why the World Needs You to Be You, on my Depth Podcast this week.
+We talk about her new book, *The Powerful Purpose of Introverts: Why the World Needs You to Be You, on my Depth Podcast Episode 57.
 I love what she shares about how to combat the inner critic.

 In her book, she has some great word comparisons that really helped me better understand negative thinking: rumination, self-criticism, and perfectionism.
 She says, “Rumination is about our circumstances.
 Self-criticism is about our identity.
 Perfectionism is about our performance.”